Frequently Asked Questions

 Do we cover carpets and hard flooring?

-for carpet we use carpet rool and for hard floor we use correx protection sheet and a second layer of hard board if needed for more heavy duty jobs.
+For carpet, we use carpet roll and for hard floor, we use the correct protection sheet and a second layer of hardboard if needed for more heavy-duty jobs.

 What happens to furniture?